hostuser/grython/src/main/jython/grisu/examples/README.md

 Here are a few example scripts that show how certain, often used tasks are done...

+## batchJob.py

+how to submit and monitor a batchjob and also how to retrieve its results

+## batchJob_kill.py

+how to kill a batchjob and wait until that task is finished on the backend

 ## deleteAllJobs.py

 delete all (single) jobs on a backend